asepasdar/apidoc/README.md

 ![Client ID & Client Secret](Assets/RedditClient.png)

 For now, lets get our _access token_, for Reddit's API Documentation you can access it on https://www.reddit.com/dev/api/.
-Lets open your **Postman**, and set _HTTP Method_ to _POST_, fill the URL with https://www.reddit.com/api/v1/access_token, after that choose _authorization tab_ and
+Lets open your **Postman**, and set _HTTP Method_ to _POST_, fill the URL with https://www.reddit.com/api/v1/access_token, after that choose **_authorization_** tab and then set type to _OAuth 2.0_, just like image below:

 >**TODO**: Request/Response Body.